aptabase/aptabase-react-native/README.md

 First you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

-Initialize the SDK as early as possible, ideally before calling `AppRegistry.registerComponent`:
+Initialize the SDK as early as possible, ideally before the declaring the `App` component:

 ```js
 import { init } from "@aptabase/react-native";